Welcome to Riadus!

 Welcome to the world of Riadus, an original campaign setting for the Pathfinder 2e!

-Twenty years ago, freshly introduced to the idea of role-playing games, my storyteller instinct took over and I attempted to write my own adventure for the fantasy campaign my friends and I played.
-The noob that I was, this adventure was little more than a hack ‘n’ slash gauntlet of monster after monster with the occasional trapped room or corridor in a nearly endless maze-like dungeon which surrounded a mighty wizard’s tower.
+Over twenty years ago, freshly introduced to the idea of role-playing games, my storyteller instinct took over and I attempted to write my own adventure for the fantasy campaign my friends and I played.
+The noob that I was, this adventure was little more than a hack ‘n’ slash gauntlet of monster after monster with the occasional trapped room or corridor in a nearly endless maze-like dungeon which surrounded the impossibly tall tower of the evil wizard Korgan.
 Not surprisingly, this adventure was widely successful as it was played in high school.
 After I did a little growing up, I began reworking the story.

-The adventure became something fleshed out to the point where it resembled something close to the “modules” published by a popular game company, and I ran it as a demo at several conventions.
+The adventure became fleshed out to the point where it resembled something close to the “modules” published by popular game companies, and I ran it as a demo at several conventions.
 Between runs, I’d rework a few things, occasionally changing the system I used as the basis for the rules.
 The campaign started with a hybrid of the Palladium Fantasy RPG and Gamma World, but quickly became wholly Palladium Fantasy.
 For a few conventions I adapted it to Fantasy Hero, as I was, and always will be, a great fan of the Hero System.
-Not long ago, however, the Dungeons and Dragons RPG was picked up by WotC and completely reworked to the point I liked it.
-Until this time I’d never considered using D&D as its ass-backwards rules made it too difficult to adapt to my adventure (and adapting my adventure to those rules ruined the adventure).
+However, when Dungeons and Dragons was picked up by WotC, it was completely reworked to the point I liked it.
+Until this time I’d never considered using D&D as its rules made it too awkward to adapt to my adventure.
 With D&D 3.0 and 3.5, I saw a chance to develop my adventure into a rules system specifically designed for the fantasy genre without sacrificing any of the elements I’d designed myself.
+Fortunately the new rules allowed for easy integration of homebrew mechanics and I began to run several campaigns using my setting.